NattyNarwhal/wmx/README.md

 ## Building wmx

 wmx should build on any Unix machine with X11.
-In particular, it uses Xpm, Xkb, and Freetype.
+In particular, it uses Xpm, Xkb, Freetype, and strl\* functions.

 You might want to change the settings for wmx to suit your desires.
-After that, you should be able to simply do a `./configure; make`.
+After that, you should be able to simply do a `./configure; gmake`.

 ## Using wmx